Exclusive: India plans new law to protect foreign investment - sources

 BITs are agreements between two countries that give foreign investors protections, and among other things, legal recourse via international arbitration in disputes with a government.

-India is entangled in more than 20 such overseas arbitration cases - the most against any country - brought by companies including Vodafone, Deutsche Telekom and Nissan Motor Co for disputes over retrospective tax claims and breach of contracts.
+India is entangled in more than 20 such overseas arbitration cases - the most against any country - brought by companies including Vodafone (VOD.L), Deutsche Telekom (DTEGn.DE) and Nissan Motor Co (7201.T) for disputes over retrospective tax claims and breach of contracts.

 If India loses these cases, brought before most of its BITs lapsed, it could end up paying billions of dollars in damages.